Sturmgeschütz III

-The Sturmgeschütz III (StuG III) was an assault gun produced by Nazi Germany during World War II.
+The Sturmgeschütz III (StuG III) was an assault gun produced by Germany during World War II.
 It was the most-produced German fully tracked armoured fighting vehicle, and second-most produced German armored combat vehicle of any type after the Sd.Kfz.
 251 half-track.
 It was built on a slightly modified Panzer III chassis, replacing the turret with an armored, fixed superstructure mounting a more powerful gun.
 Initially intended as a mobile assault gun for direct-fire support for infantry, the StuG III was continually modified, and much like the later Jagdpanzer vehicles, was employed as a tank destroyer.